a-bentofreire/numnjstoix/README.md

 # Description

-[NumNJsToIx](https://www.devtoix.com/en/projects/numnjstoix) is a lightweight numerical analysis C++ add-on for nodejs.
+[NumNJsToIX](https://www.devtoix.com/en/projects/numnjstoix) is a lightweight numerical analysis C++ add-on for nodejs.

-Although, NumNJsToIx has been tested, it's still in a development phase, and its API can change in future versions.
-At the moment, NumNJsToIx doesn't implement any major speed optimizations to archive maximum speed.
+At the moment, NumNJsToIX doesn't implement any major speed optimizations to achieve maximum performance.
-It's biggest speed gain derives from the fact that it's implemented in C++ as opposed to JavaScript.
+Its biggest speed gain comes from being implemented in C++ rather than JavaScript.
-However, future versions might be significantly faster by adding of speed optimizations.
-Many NumNJsToIx functions handle `NaN` and `Infinity` gracefully by bypassing their calculations.
-Although, this behavior might change in order to speed up the calculations.
+Many NumNJsToIX functions handle `NaN` and `Infinity` gracefully by skipping their calculations.
+However, this behavior might change to further speed up computations.

 If you find this project useful, please, read the [Support this Project](https://www.devtoix.com/en/projects/numnjstoix#support-this-project) on how to contribute.

-Use **NumNJsToIx** when:
+Use **NumNJsToIX** when:

 - You don't need a full-blown numerical analysis package.
 - You want a functionality similar to [numpy](http://www.numpy.org/).